+What is a State Complaint?

-A state complaint is a written, signed statement that alleges a public agency violated or failed to implement
+Written, signed statement that alleges a public agency violated...

-- ✓ state or federal special education rules or regulations related to special education programs and services (MARSE or IDEA) - ✓ Intermediate School District (ISD) plan - ✓ Michigan Revised School Code (as related to special education) - $\checkmark\,$ state application for federal funds - ✓ Administrative Law Judge decision
+State or federal special education rules or regulations related to special education programs and services (IDEA/MARSE), and Intermediate School District (ISD) Plan, or the Michigan Revised School Code (as related to special education)